Avg: 3.5 from 581 votes

 P1: Follow face and crack systems up and slightly left to a bolted belay at the ledge system under a roof.
 A bit runout towards the top.
 5.6, 100'.

 P2: Angle left through the notch in the roof.
-After a few hard tugs, you will be below a beautiful white slab.
+After a few hard tugs, you'll be below a beautiful white slab.
 Follow this slab, passing 2 bolts on the way to a final headwall.
 The crux reach is protected by a final bolt.
 5.8, 100'.
 Bolts on this pitch were replaced in 2015 (see comment).

 Rap twice with a single 60M rope from bolt anchors at the GT ledge and mid-cliff ledge.